 Pros and cons

-- Low fee.
-Flat $5 fee no matter the size of the trade or how many trades you make, with ETFs traded for free.
+- Low fee ASX trading.
+Flat $5 fee no matter the size of the trade or how many trades you make, with $0 brokerage to buy ETFs.

 - Low minimum investment.
-Start and continue with as little as $100 per trade.
+As little as $50 per trade.

 - Simple registration process.
 It takes only a few minutes to supply details like your phone number, email, name, date of birth and residential address, create a password and confirm your identity.